-Menopause is the final period and occurs because a woman stops ovulating, her ovaries no longer produce oestrogen (one of the female sex hormones) and her monthly period (menstruation) ceases.
+Menopause marks the end of menstruation in a woman’s life.
+It occurs because a woman stops ovulating (releasing a mature egg once monthly), and her ovaries no longer produce oestrogen (one of the female sex hormones).
+Menopause means ‘the last period’.
 It is a natural event that marks the end of the reproductive years, just as the first menstrual period during puberty marks the start.

 Hormone replacement therapy (HRT)

-HRT, also known as hormone therapy (HT) or menopause hormone therapy (MHT), is medication containing hormones that a woman’s body stops producing after menopause.
+HRT, also known as hormone therapy (HT) or menopausal hormone therapy (MHT), is medication containing the hormones that a woman’s body stops producing after menopause.
 HRT is used to treat menopausal symptoms.

 While HRT reduces the likelihood of some debilitating diseases such as osteoporosis, colorectal (bowel) cancer and heart disease, it may increase the chances of developing a blood clot (when given in tablet form) or breast cancer (when some types are used long-term).

-For women who experience menopause before the age of 45 (early or premature menopause), HRT is strongly recommended until the average age of menopause onset (around 51 years), unless there is a particular reason for a woman not to take it.
+‘Premature menopause’ is when the final menstrual period occurs before a woman is 40.
+‘Early menopause’ is when the final menstrual period occurs before a woman is 45.
+For women who experience premature or early menopause, HRT is strongly recommended until the average age of menopause (around 51 years), unless there is a particular reason for a woman not to take it.

 Menopause symptoms and HRT